 The incidence rate of generalized atonic seizures alone is difficult to determine because of the inconsistent use of the term and the lack of proper assessment.
 Adding to the difficulty is the fact that an individual patient typically does not have solely atonic seizures, but rather they are one type in the setting of brain abnormalities causing multiple seizure types, as in Lennox-Gastaut syndrome (LGS).
 Furthermore, a pure form of a generalized atonic seizure is seldom encountered; that is, the seizure may be accompanied by an initial myoclonic or tonic component.
 The best estimate regarding the incidence of atonic seizures is deduced from the literature of atonic seizures in patients with LGS and myoclonic-astatic epilepsy (Doose syndrome).

 It is estimated that LGS accounts for ∼3 to 10% of all childhood epilepsy.4 In a Finnish study, the annual incidence was 2 in 100,000 children, corresponding to other studies.5 In patients with LGS, studies investigating the percentage of patients with pure atonic seizures found that they occur in ∼50% of cases.6 However, they comprise only 15 to 20% of seizures that lead to a fall.
-In a study of 2000 patients with epilepsy published by Gastaut et al, only 3 had atonic seizures ...
+In a study of 2000 patients with epilepsy published by Gastaut et al, only 3 ...